juicetinliu/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

-Used Processing to generate the interface!
+Processing (Java) was used to create the interface!

 **Include a short video demonstrating the finished result.**
 [Final Demo MP4 file](https://github.com/juicetinliu/Interactive-Lab-Hub/blob/Spring2021/Lab%205/wizards.mov)